RussOakham/Immortal-Fitness-Collective/README.md

 #### **Language/Tone**

+I wanted the language to reflect a semiserious but fun atmosphere, reflecting a the brands goal to deliver fitness programming via challenging, but fun fitness programming.
+Therefore content was written in this style, avoiding overly technical or formal language where possible.

+Similarly, I wanted to use fonts that reinforce the identity of the site, while remaining easy to read.
+To achieve this I used the following two Google Fonts;

+- IBM Plex Sans - A typeface designed for IBM to capture the relationship between humankind and machine.
+This relates well to IFCs brand, who wish to capture the relationship being mind (spirit) and body (machine).
+- Poppins - A geometric sans serif, designed for to be monolinear and highly legible.
+- Sans-serif - Web safe font, used if primary two fonts fail to load.

 #### **Styling Considerations**

 Before beginning development, I listed some styling ideas that I felt benefit the website.
 The majority of these can be seen in the wireframes.